Amsterdam to Bruges - 11 days

 This bike and boat tour in Holland and Belgium is a unique 11-day experience.
 It provides more time to enjoy this classic route.

-Think of Holland, and inevitably what comes to mind is windmills and water.
+Think of Holland, and what inevitably comes to mind is windmills and water.
 Belgium?
 Chocolate and beer!
 But there is so much more.

-This tour will showcase both countries featuring World War sites, Holland's Delta Works, Belgium's Flanders Fields, and two cities on either end that are as different as they can be.
+This tour will showcase both countries, featuring World War sites, Holland's Delta Works, Belgium's Flanders Fields, and two cities on either end that are as different as they can be.
 If you are interested in history, art, architecture, or engineering feats, or you simply love to bike, this tour is for you!

 Highlights